-How to Send Personalized Emails with Mail Merge in Gmail - Digital Inspiration
+How to Send Personalized Emails with Mail Merge in Gmail

 How to do Mail Merge in Gmail

-To get started, install the Mail Merge add-on.
-You can either add it in your own Google Account or, if you are a Google Apps admin, you can install Mail Merge to all users in your G Suite domain.
+To get started, install Mail Merge for Gmail.
+You can either add the merge add-on in your own Google Account or, if you are a GSuite admin, you can install Mail Merge for all users in your Google Workspace domain.

 After the add-on is installed, follow these steps to get started: